zextras/tech-doc/source/carbonio/administration.rst

 methods supported by |product| and contains directions for their setup.

+:ref:`manage-alias` explains how to add aliases to an e-mail address.

 :ref:`delegated_admin_provisioning` explains how to grant to a user the necessary privileges to administer a domain, including what can and what can not be done as a Delegated Administrator.